-Another year, another Hacktoberfest, another haphazard participation and – as usual – another blog post a little bit late.
-Still, better late than never, and the event has become such a phenomenon I’m happy I did finish the challenge (or like DigitalOcean calls it – the celebration)!
+Another year, another Hacktoberfest, another haphazard participation, and – as usual – another blog post a little bit late.
+Still, better late than never!
+And the event has become such a phenomenon that I am happy that I did finish the challenge (or like DigitalOcean calls it – the celebration)!
 The event has a special place in my heart, as it did (in 2017, I think?) encourage me to contribute more to the community – not only by maintaining this blog but also by occasionally submitting a Pull Request or two to whatever repositories I’ve found useful in my work.

 But this year, the problem got completely out of control.
 Twitter became kind of crazy with plenty of users tweeting about the absolutely useless pull requests their repositories were bombarded with.

 And there was a ton of absolutely worthless garbage out there:

 This was pretty bad – but in my mind, the flood itself wasn’t the worst issue.

 The worst part was GitHub’s “flag as spam” action for spammy PRs, as it (apparently) was rate-limited.
 As a maintainer, you couldn’t even take action against the spam that just kept on coming.

 All of this, just for a couple of free t-shirts.

 Oh, and talking about t-shirts… Someone started selling Spamtoberfest -shirts.
 They look just like the “official” shirts, but I suppose these are geared more towards the poor maintainers dealing with the influx of spam.

 But, obviously, you wouldn’t get that t-shirt for free, even if you had to deal with hundreds of spammy Pull Requests.
 Just another insult to injury, right?

 But, it got better!